We stayed in Tokyo for 5 nights during our travels around Asia and it still wasn’t enough. Here is how we spent 5 days in Tokyo.

 I will be honest and admit that a lot of our plans of things to do were inspired by Karl Pilkington in An Idiot Abroad – perhaps not the most unique or authentic Tokyo experience but oh well.
 (If you haven’t heard of this dude but love to travel then watch his Idiot Abroad TV series.
 Hilarious but I won’t even pretend that it’s massively informative.)

-Anyways, we headed to that yummy bakery I had my eye on from the night before and picking up a pastry for breakfast whilst walking towards the train station nearby.
-Shin-Okubo was our nearest station and was only a few minutes walk from the hotel.
+Anyways, we headed to that yummy bakery I had my eye on from the night before and picked up a pastry for breakfast whilst walking towards the train station nearby.
+Shin-Okubo was our nearest station and was only a few minute’s walk from the hotel.

 We arrived at the museum just in time to catch an Asimo show.
 They bring how the humanoid a few times a day to demonstrate what the robot does and how it responds to instructions etc. Here’s a little clip of ASIMO in action.